NYPL/metadata-documentation/resources/glossary.md

 <a name="special-collections-processing"></a>
 <dt>Special Collections Processing</dt>
 <dd>department within <a href="#collections-research-services">Collections and Research Services</a> that promotes access to the Library's most distinctive collections by describing rare and unique materials and preparing them for preservation and use</dd>

+<a name="special-collections-transfer"></a>
+<dt>Special Collections Transfer</dt>
+<dd>program of the Registrar's Office that oversees the packing and transport of collection materials between the research centers and the Library Services Center for digitization, conservation treatment, exhibition preparation, and cataloging</dd>

 <a name="stavros-niarchos-foundaiton-library"></a>
 <dt>Stavros Niarchos Foundation Library</dt>